 PTSD is not a single set of symptoms.
 The disorder varies from person to person.
 Some people with PTSD will have multiple symptoms while others may only have one symptom of PTSD.
 The severity of symptoms also varies from person to person.

-A man experiences trauma after a car accident, which can lead to PTSDPTSD is characterized by intense, disturbing thoughts related to the traumatic experience.
+PTSD is characterized by intense, disturbing thoughts related to the traumatic experience.
 These recurring thoughts last long after the occurrence of the traumatic event, even when the person experiencing PTSD is now in a safe environment.

 The traumatic event may be relived through flashbacks or nightmares.
 Flashbacks and intrusive thoughts can be triggered by common situations such as loud noises, seeing a person that reminds them of their traumatic event, or being in an environment reminiscent of their traumatic event.

-About 1 in 3 people who experience severe trauma will develop PTSD
+About 1 in 3 people who experience severe trauma will develop PTSD.

 In general, PTSD symptoms can be grouped into one of four major symptom classifications: hyperarousal and hypervigilance, intrusive thoughts, avoidance behavior, and negative moods and cognitive behavior.